aaronpowell/aaronpowell.github.io/src/documents/posts/2010-12-22-how-i-developer-umbraco.html.md

 Although I'm running Windows 7 I've used this setup on Windows XP and Vista as well, so don't fear if you're running an archaic OS :P.

-*Side note: I'm using the Umbraco Juno (4.6) beta release, but again this is a mute point, it works with any Umbraco 4.x instance*
+*Side note: I'm using the Umbraco Juno (4.6) beta release, but again this is a moot point, it works with any Umbraco 4.x instance*

 ## Getting Umbraco running